DattaHub/DattaHub/README.md

 -->

-Jyotishka Datta is an Associate Professor of Statistics at Virginia Tech, where he previously served as an Assistant Professor.
-From 2016 to 2020, he was an Assistant Professor in the Department of Mathematical Sciences at the University of Arkansas, Fayetteville.
-His research focuses on Bayesian methodology and theory for structured high-dimensional data, including shrinkage estimation, sparse signal recovery, graphical modeling, and nonparametric Bayes.
-His work spans applications in astronomy, cancer genomics, neuroscience, ecology, and crime forecasting.
-He received the NSF CAREER Award in 2025 and the Dayanand Naik Award from the Virginia Chapter of the American Statistical Association in 2023.
+I am an Associate Professor of Statistics at Virginia Tech, where I work on Bayesian methods for high-dimensional data.
+My research focuses on shrinkage, sparse signal recovery, and graphical models, with applications in fields like astronomy, genomics, neuroscience, and public policy.
+I was honored to receive the NSF CAREER Award in 2025 and the Dayanand Naik Award from the Virginia Chapter of the ASA in 2023.

  My Google Scholar Profile: [http://bit.ly/1OTdd9h](http://bit.ly/1OTdd9h), and my Github repo: [https://github.com/dattahub](https://github.com/dattahub).